 - Note that file validation is different from data processing.
 Validation verifies that all records in the file are complete (no missing fields) and formatted correctly.
 Schools are notified each year when the data processing cycle, during which State Scholars are named, begins.

-Once made available each year (typically in the fall), Option Two allows high schools to submit the required sixth semester data for individual records via the SSP system.
+Once made available each year (typically in the fall), Option Two allows high schools to submit the required sixth semester data online, via the SSP system.

 - Students who took either the ACT or SAT during the designated period (August 1 - June 30 of the student's junior year) will display on the Student List Eligibility screen.

-- Step-by-step instructions for the online SSP component, including sample screen prints, are provided via the SSP Online Processing User Guide (there is also a link to the document in the right menu of this page)
+- Step-by-step instructions for using the SSP system, including sample screen prints, are provided via the SSP Online Processing User Guide (there is also a link to the document in the right-margin menu of this page).